-DEPARTURE: Program finishes at 11:00 a.m. on August 18.
-Students may then be picked up by parents, shuttled to their dorm, or drive themselves home.
+DEPARTURE: Program finishes at 11:00 a.m. on Friday, August 16.
+Students may then be picked up by parents or drive themselves home.

 Cell Phone Policy

 Cell phones are not permitted on your trip.
 You may bring them on opening day, but they will be left in a secure location with any bags or extra items for the duration of your experience.
 Cell phones distract from the experience that your AURORA trip aims to provide in the backcountry.
 Your trip leaders will have cell phones for use only in case of an emergency.